IngloriousCoderz/inglorious-engine/packages/web/README.md

 ### ✨ **Inglorious Web re-renders the whole template tree on each state change.**

-Thanks to lit-html’s optimized diffing, this is fast, predictable, and surprisingly efficient.
+Thanks to lit-html's optimized diffing, this is fast, predictable, and surprisingly efficient.

 This means: